dyeong-00/thread-safe-counter/README.md

 ## 3. analysis
 Mutex is much faster than Semaphore.

+This is because of the busy waiting.
+In busy waiting process keeps checking some condition continuously.
+It wastes CPU time.

-This is because of the functions(lock_sem, unlock_sem) that execute the semaphore.
+Or because of the functions(lock_sem, unlock_sem) that execute the semaphore.
 These functions increase the overhead.

 Binary semaphore is too complex to do simple things.
 Therefore, it is recommended to use mutex instead of binary semaphore.